 From September 2014, Schools had a duty to publish on their website what they offer to families of children with SEN. At Arlecdon Primary we are a small, inclusive school with a wide-range of experience in supporting pupils with SEN and their families.

 Please note: We are unable at this present time, to support pupils with severe or profound needs owing to our small staff numbers and the cost of resourcing.

-3 pupils have a Statement of SEN which has been converted into an EHCplan.
+2 pupils have a Statement of SEN which has been converted into an EHCplan, one is pending.

 5 pupils are identified as having learning needs

 SEN pupils make good progress in relation to their starting points in school.
 In many cases progress is rapid.